maha843/controlarmtask/README.md

 # controlarmtask
-- create page for create database -create page for create table - interface page - php page that insert the data into database
+-  page for create database - page for create table - interface page - php page that insert the data into database